 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Degiro is a wholesale online broker, providing services for traders of every kind.
-Founded in 2013, Degiro began in the Netherlands and has since spread across 18 European countries – including Ireland.
+Founded in 2013, Degiro began in the Netherlands and has since expanded into 18 European countries — including Ireland.

 Degiro’s international reach means it offers a highly competitive commissions structure and full access to the worldwide marketplace.
-Read on to find out more about Degiro and whether it might be the right share dealing option for you.
+Read on to find out more about using Degiro in Ireland and whether it’s the right platform for you.

 What does Degiro do?